ilievskey/TrackRental/README.md

 - Make sure you have node.js installed
 - Make sure you have npm installed
 - Make sure you have composer installed
-- If you are using XAMPP make sure to move the project in the htdocs folder

 ## Installation
 - Navigate to the root folder of the project in your console or terminal